romir-a/Smart_Retention/README.md

 Instructions:

-  Clone this repository:
+- Clone this repository:

-  git clone <repository_url> cd <repository_name>
+    - git clone <repository_url> cd <repository_name>

-  Install the required Python libraries (if not already installed):
+    - Install the required Python libraries (if not already installed):

-  pip install -r requirements.txt
+    - pip install -r requirements.txt

-  Note: The requirements.txt file should contain dependencies such as numpy, pandas, matplotlib, and scipy.
+    - Note: The requirements.txt file should contain dependencies such as numpy, pandas, matplotlib, and scipy.

-Open the Jupyter Notebook:
+- Open the Jupyter Notebook:

-  jupyter notebook Urban Stormwater Code.ipynb
+    - jupyter notebook Urban Stormwater Code.ipynb
-  Follow the instructions in the notebook's markdown cells.
+    - Follow the instructions in the notebook's markdown cells.
 Each section provides detailed guidance on running specific parts of the model and understanding the output.

-Contact

-  For any questions or issues, please contact Romir Anand (ra493@cornell.edu)
+Contact: For any questions or issues, please contact Romir Anand (ra493@cornell.edu)